Social Media

 Waterproof trousers are often worn even if it is not raining, to protect from the wind, mud, damp and vegetation.
 If a good quality trouser is worn, the waterproof jacket is less important, except of course, for when it is actually raining.

 Even if it is not raining during your session, the ground is most likely to be damp.
-If you can afford it, we would recommend buying higher quality waterproof trousers or dungarees, and a lower quality or budget jacket.
+If you can afford it, we recommend buying higher quality waterproof trousers or dungarees & a lower quality or budget jacket.
 The children can use their own coats and maybe you can supplement these with a few shell jackets to use over the children’s coats should it rain.

 Budget jackets are less breathable than the more expensive ones so can become damp inside if a child sweats.
 These jackets are fine, providing you are not planning to wear them for long periods of time.
 An economy jacket can often be sufficient for most situations, even robust play situations.